kisstkondoros/codemetrics/README.md

 - 0.1.0
   - Added command to be able to show code lens details
 - 0.0.2
-  - Typescript added as real dependency
+  - TypeScript added as real dependency
 - 0.0.1
   - Initial project setup